 Ronald Shusett - Producer/Co-writer "Alien" and "Total Recall"; Executive Producer "Minority Report".

-Screenplays are made from Sequences and their composite Scenes.
-Understanding these fundamental building blocks of Screenplay Structure is a critical element in writing a successful script.
-Our 19-Sequence Model of Screenplay Structure (published in the Journal of Screenwriting in 2012) shows how Sequences are distributed within the 3-Act Model.
+Structurally, Scripts are built from Sequences and their composite Scenes.
+Understanding these fundamental building blocks of Screenplay Structure is critical to writing successful scripts.
+ScreenWriting Science's 19-Sequence Model (published in the Journal of Screenwriting in 2012) shows how Sequences are distributed within a script.

-- Understand the role of Sequences and Scenes in Screenplay Structure.
+- Understand the definition and role of Sequences and Scenes.

 - Understand the 19-Sequence Model as fundamental to the structure of screenplays across a broad spectrum of Genres, Stories and Plots.